rust-lang/rfcs/text/0000-variadic-generics.md

 complications is that such a trait couldn't be implemented for `()`, so there would have to be separate `Cons` and `Split` traits, rather than one unified `Tuple`.
+- Allow partial borrows or tuple reference splitting.
+Previous proposals have included a transformation from `&(Head, Tail...)` to `(&Head, &Tail...)`.
+However, this would require that every tuple `(Head, Tail...)` actually contain a sub-tuple `tail...`.
+This would get in the way of desirable field-reordering optimizations.
+In order to avoid this restriction, this proposal includes a transformation from `&(A, B, C)` to a tuple containing references to all the individual types:
+`(&A, &B, &C)`.
+Iteration over tuples is then performed by-value (where the values are references).

 # Unresolved questions
 [unresolved]: #unresolved-questions